 Email scanning is a time-consuming process, and if we are to scan thousands of emails per hour, we’ll need several computers, or else sending will be impractically delayed.

 Why load balance outbound emails?

-Main purpose is to spread the load of outbound emails to multiple machine, so that outbound email scanning and sending don’t make any noticeable delay.
+The main purpose is to spread the load of outbound emails to multiple machines, so that outbound email scanning and sending don’t cause any noticeable delay.

 Here, Mail Sending Process is very simple, Our Load Balancer’s hostname is “smtp.mailserverguru.com”, and there are three upstream SMTP servers named “mailx1”, “mailx2” and “mailx3”

 1. clients will send mail to “smtp.mailserverguru.com”.